Academic Programs Designed for Christian Leadership

 - Classes on campus and online

-Christian counseling minor
+Christian counseling Minor

 The goal of this program is to introduce the field of counseling to students who are interested in Christian and/or Biblical Counseling.